dlbock/dlbock.github.io/about.md

 I'm currently at [Instana](https://www.instana.com/) and based in Austin, TX.

 More information can be found on my [LinkedIn profile](https://www.linkedin.com/in/dahliabock/).
+I have also included my resume [here](/resume/).

 My opinions are my own and do not reflect the views of my employer.